 Viewers want to get to the substance of your video.
 They don’t care about anything other than what you promised to teach them.

-A good intro clearly lays out the topic and quickly explains what viewers can expect to learn.
+A good intro lays out the topic and quickly explains what viewers can expect to learn.

-To create your own video intro in Camtasia, you will need to add some space at the beginning of your video.
-Hold the shift key on your keyboard and drag the playhead to the right.
+To create your video intro in Camtasia, add space at the beginning of your video.
+Hold the shift key on your keyboard and drag the play head to the right.

 Then, open the media bin and select the Library tab.
 From the “Motion Graphics – Intro Clips” folder, drag the intro you like onto the timeline.